Pinto Beans simply cooked in the crockpot with bacon. Cowboy Beans are creamy, healthy and a delicious side dish.

 4. Slow cooked them in the crock pot for six hours.

-Rick tells us that in Mexico beans are not soaked overnight as doing so bleeds the color from the bean.
-So, taking two cups of dried fresh Colorado pinto beans, I sorted through them for any misfits, rinsed them in a colander then put them in a stove-top sauce pan.
-Covering them with water, I brought them to a quick boil.
+Rick Bayless tells us that in Mexico, beans are not soaked overnight as doing so bleeds the color from the bean.
+So, taking two cups of dried fresh Colorado pinto beans, I sorted through them for any misfits and rinsed them in a colander.
+From there, they went straight into the slow cooker.

-I promptly removed them from the heat and poured them into the crock pot.
-I added a big scoop of lard, put the cover on and let them cream themselves into a heavenly goodness on high for four hours.
+I added a big scoop of lard, some Southwestern ingredients, put the cover on and let them cream themselves into a heavenly goodness on high for four hours.